wwren/wwren/README.md

 😄 Pronouns: She/Her

-🌱 I’m currently learning advanced JavaScript & React, AWS, UX/UI design, etc.
+💫 I thrive to become an expert in JavaScript, React & Node.js

+🌱 I want to broaden my knowledge base in AWS, UX/UI design, SVG & scrolling animation

+🤔 I’m looking for help with joining open source community

 🔭 I’m studying CompSci part-time with UniMelb and graduated with 1st class Honors in Econ from ANU